 Team Integrity News

-In addition to reading, we have begun tackling the writing of academic essays.
-Students have learned to identify hooks, transition sentences, and thesis statements in introductions.
-They used the information presented in the thesis to formulate body paragraphs that “show” rather than “tell” their readers their arguments related to the topic.
-Grammar lessons have included review of capitalization rules, proper punctuation, commonly confused words (to, too, or two) and work on sentence and paragraph structures.
+In addition to reading, we have been working on parts of speech on Writing Wednesdays.
+We have studied nouns, pronouns, pronoun-antecedent agreement, verbs, and subject-verb agreement.
+Future grammar lessons will include adjectives, adverbs, review of capitalization rules, proper punctuation, commonly confused words (to, too, or two) and work on sentence and paragraph structures.
 We see our 6th graders growing every day, and cannot wait to see what the rest of the year has in store for them!

-We have completed our units reviewing decimals and multiplying and dividing fractions, and learning about the relationship between fractions, decimals, and percents.
+We have been learning about the relationship between fractions, decimals, and percents.
 It is important that students continually review these topics throughout the year.
-We are currently studying integers and will next study order of operations.
-Please make sure students have a pencil pouch and they always store their calculator in it.
-Calculators need to be brought to class every day?
-The cost for a replacement, lost, or damaged calculator is $15.
+We will be studying multiplying fractions and mixed numbers, integers and order of operations.
 Students receive homework nightly that reinforces skills taught in class.
 As students complete their homework, please have them refer to their book of knowledge (BOK) for examples.
 Another great strategy for success is having your child teach you the material they have learned in class.
-If you have not yet signed up for ParentVue, please do so.
-ParentVue allows you to view your child’s grades on a regular basis.
-We appreciate your continued support.

 We will learn the structures and powers of the national, state and local government.
 They will also learn how the lawmaking process works, the principles of separation of powers, and the operation of checks and balances.
 The relationship between the national and state government will continue to be discussed.
 Make sure your students reviews notes nightly!